Just Keep Showing Up

-Essentially her message is that as a writer, you cannot accept full responsibility for the success or failure of your work.
-The ancient Greeks and Romans believed in a muse or genius that sometimes chose to visit a dancer or writer.
+Elizabeth Gilbert, author of the best-selling novel Eat, Pray, Love, says this: As a writer, you cannot accept full responsibility for the success or failure of your work.
+The ancient Greeks believed in a muse that sometimes chose to visit a writer.
 When that happened, the work was an inspired success.
-If not, the worker just had to keep on working without blaming himself or feeling inadequate.
+If not, the worker just had to keep on working.
+Your muse may not show up, but YOU must.

 Here are some possible situations when you don’t feel like showing up.
 Bear in mind that there’s nothing wrong with this, so guilt is not necessary if any or all apply to you.
 They certainly all apply to me:

-1. Voluntary work: When our livelihood is at stake, it’s easy to show up even when we don’t feel like it.
-When it comes to voluntary work like writing a novel or blogging, it’s all too easy not to.
+When our livelihood is at stake, it’s easy to show up even when we don’t feel like it.
+When it comes to voluntary work, it’s all too easy not to.
+So just keep showing up to your projects or chosen charities.
+Remember why you do what you do.

-3. Exercise: There are all too many excuses for this one – weather, fatigue, injury, lack of time, and of course, work.
+There are so many excuses for this one – weather, fatigue, injury, lack of time, and of course, work.

 Just keep showing up